 For Corporate Customers

-Please note that for the time being, SingPost will be suspending the acceptance of items with commercial value via our standard Post service for shipments to the U.S. from 25 August 2025 to ensure that shipments can reach the U.S. before 29 August when new regulations apply.
-The following services to the U.S. are impacted: Speedpost Priority, Speedpost Standard, Speedpost Economy, Registered Service (Air and Surface), Basic Package (Air and Surface) and ePac.
+Please note that SingPost has suspended the acceptance of items with commercial value via our standard Post service for shipments to the U.S. since 25 August 2025.
+The following services to the U.S. are impacted: Speedpost Priority International, Speedpost Standard International, Speedpost Economy International, Registered Service (Air and Surface), Basic Package (Air and Surface) and ePac.

 Shipments of letter mail (documents with no declared value) via Post are not affected and will continue to be accepted as usual.